mikeal/multiblock/README.md

 It is often the case that a data provider does not wish to agree to unbounded reads of any data, even at the block layer (which we are expanding in some systems beyond the traditional 2mb limit).
+So we've wanted for some time an address that could include the size of the block data as part of its multihash verification such that it provides a good contract between the reader and the provider.

 `lmh` is a multihash that contains:
 * a multihash